MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Expand the **Security** folder and then open the **SecurityValidator.cs** file.

-1. Take a minute to locate the following security issues:
+1. Take a minute to find the following security issues:

     - Near the top of the file, notice the comment related to the admin credential constants (lines 7-9).
 This code is related to the "Remove Hardcoded Admin Credentials" issue.